pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

         prefix: my-folder
     ```

-The above three examples uses three methods of authorization to back up data to Amazon S3 storage.
+The above three examples uses three methods to grant permissions to back up data to Amazon S3 storage.
 The `acl`, `endpoint`, `storageClass` configuration items of Amazon S3 can be ignored.

 Amazon S3 supports the following access-control list (ACL) policies: